hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 29. **User Rating**

-    If the conversation ended, with the end user sharing their feedback by giving a rating, this will be recorded and visible in this column
+    When the end user shares their conversation feedback by giving a rating, this will be recorded and visible in this column

 30. **User Comment**

-    If the conversation ended, with the end user sharing their feedback by giving a rating, this will be recorded and visible in this column
+    When the end user shares their conversation feedback by giving a rating, user can also add a text comment which will be recorded and visible in this column

 31. **Abandoned By User**